 Employees Are Not Entitled to Multi-Month, Indefinite Medical Leaves of Absences

 California employers can breathe a sigh of relief in light of a recent decision from the Southern District Court of California.
 In Ruiz v.
-ParadigmWorks Group, Inc., the Court held that an employer is not required to extend an employee’s “multi-month” medical leave of absence where the employee is temporarily totally disabled and cannot provide a definite end date to her leave.
+Paradigmworks Group, Inc., the court held that an employer is not required to extend an employee’s “multi-month” medical leave of absence where the employee is temporarily totally disabled and cannot provide a definite end date to her leave.

-In Ruiz, Plaintiff worked as a student outreach and admissions counselor and became unable to perform her essential job duties following a broken ankle from an accident at home.
+In Ruiz, the plaintiff worked as a student outreach and admissions counselor and became unable to perform her essential job duties following a broken ankle from an accident at home.
 Pursuant to her doctor’s note, she was temporarily totally disabled from November 16 through November 20.
 On November 20, her doctor provided a second note stating she would be temporarily totally disabled through February 22.
 She was provided with unpaid leave through February 22, and she received disability benefits from the state.

 The employee argued that additional leave until April 1 would have been a reasonable accommodation.
-But since the Company had already given her two prior leave periods and she had been unable to return at the end of either of them, the court pointed out, and there was no evidence she would have been ready to return to work on April 1.
-Based on her inability to return to work at the end of the other two periods, the Company had no reason to believe she would be able to return to work on April 1.
+But since the company had already given her two prior leave periods and she had been unable to return at the end of either of them, the court pointed out, and there was no evidence she would have been ready to return to work on April 1.
+Based on her inability to return to work at the end of the other two periods, the company had no reason to believe she would be able to return to work on April 1.
 Indeed, that she continued to receive disability benefits from the state until September indicated that her disability did not end on April 1.
-Thus, the undisputed evidence was that the employee was totally disabled when the Company terminated her employment, and there was no evidence that a finite end date to her total disability was known when she was terminated.
+Thus, the undisputed evidence was that the employee was totally disabled when the company terminated her employment, and there was no evidence that a finite end date to her total disability was known when she was terminated.

-Importantly, the Court’s ruling applied in federal and state contexts, respectively under both the Americans with the Disabilities Amendments Act of 2008 (“ADAAA”) and the Fair Employment and Housing Act (“FEHA”).
+Importantly, the court’s ruling applied in federal and state contexts, respectively under both the Americans with the Disabilities Amendments Act of 2008 (“ADAAA”) and the Fair Employment and Housing Act (“FEHA”).

 What This Means for Employers: